Actions

 Iterating

-As previously explained, this works by creating Action constraints on each affected bone, which causes them to be transformed to the keyed pose when the control bone is moved.
-But now what if you want to edit the pose that you keyed?
-You can simply assign the Action to the generated rig in an Action Editor Dope Sheet, and scrub the timeline as normal.
-But, if you do that, and then also move the control, the pose will be applied double; Once by the active Action selected on the timeline, and once by the Action Constraints.
-If you find this annoying, you can disable all the constraints of a given Action, using the Enable/Disable Constraints button that CloudRig adds into the Action Editor's Header:
+So now we have our Action constraints on the affected bones.
+Now what if we want to edit the Action pose?
+You simply assign the Action to the generated rig in Dope Sheet->Action Editor, and scrub the timeline as normal.
+You may notice the pose will be applied double; Once by the active Action selected on the timeline, and once by the Action Constraints.
+To be able to edit the Action therefore, we must disable its corresponding constraints.
+You can do exactly that using this button in the Action Editor's Header:

 Symmetry

-This option becomes available if the bone name can be identified as belonging to the left or right side.
+This option becomes available if the control bones are named symmetrically.
 In parantheses you will see what the opposite side bone name is expected to be.
 If a bone with that name doesn't exist, the Symmetry option will be grayed out.

-When enabled, each bone that is affected by the action will also be checked for a bone name that can be identified as belonging to the left or right side.
-Left-side bones will be controlled by the left-side control, and right-side bones by the right side control.
 In the above example, we have a "Blink" action.
-This contains the keyframes for BOTH the left and right eyes of your character.
-Then, when we select either "Blink.L" or "Blink.R" bones as our control bone (it doesn't matter which, as long as they both exist), the Symmetry option should appear, and you can enable it.
-Now, the left-side bones will be controlled by "Blink.L" and the right-side bones by "Blink.R".
+This contains the keyframes for BOTH the left and right eyes of the character.
+When we select either "Blink.L" or "Blink.R" bones as our control bone (it doesn't matter which), the Symmetry option appears, and is enabled by default.
+When generating the rig, the left-side bones will be controlled by "Blink.L" and the right-side bones by "Blink.R".

 Corrective Actions

-When rigging a face, chances are your actions will only work nicely on their own at first.
-For example, you might have a LipsWide action and a LipsUp action, but when both of them are activated, the result is probably a disaster.
-That's where a Corrective Action comes in.
-The idea is exactly the same as a Corrective Shape Key: A corrective action activates when exactly two other actions are also activating.
-This lets your shapes combine correctly.
+For example, you might have "Lips Wide" and "Lips Up" actions, but when both of them are activated, the result is a disaster.
+That's where a Corrective Action comes in: A corrective action activates when exactly two other actions are also activating.
+This lets your shapes combine cleanly.

-2. On the generated rig, pose your controls so that both LipsWide and LipsUp are being activated.
+- On the generated rig, pose your controls so that both "Lips Wide" and "Lips Up" are being activated.

-4. Go back to your Metarig, add a new Action Slot, select Lips_Up+Wide, then enable the Corrective checkbox.
+- Go back to the MetaRig, add a new Action Set-up, select the Action Slot holding your keyframes, then enable the "Corrective" checkbox.

-5. Select the two trigger actions in the selection boxes that appear.
+- Select the two "Trigger Actions" in the selection boxes that appear.

-Note: It doesn't matter where corrective actions are placed in the list.
-To achieve correct transform mixing, they will be created above the first trigger in the constraint stack.
+Note: It doesn't matter where Corrective Actions are placed in the list.
+CloudRig will determine the correct order for the constraint stack.

 Shape Keys

-For any shape key of any object that is parented to the generated rig, if the shape key is named the same as one of the Actions in CloudRig's Action Slots, it will be driven.
-For symmetrical actions, you can put .L/.R at the end of the shape key's name.
-So, if you have a symmetrical blink action set-up like in the first example, and your action was called "Blink", you could create shape keys named "Blink.L" and "Blink.R" on the head mesh.
-As long as the head mesh is parented to the generated rig, when you re-generate, the shape keys will gain drivers so that they are activated by your blink controls the same way your Action Constraints are.
+For any shape key of any object that is parented to the generated rig, if the shape key is named the same as your selected Action Slot in one of CloudRig's Action Set-ups, a driver will be automatically created on the shape key value.
+For symmetrical actions, you must put .L/.R at the end of the shape key name.
+For example, if you have an Action called "MyAction" with a slot inside it named "Blink", which is used for a symmetrical Action Set-up like in the example above, then any shape keys named "Blink.L" and "Blink.R" on any child meshes of the generated rig will be automatically driven.
+Note that the name of the Action itself doesn't matter, only the name of the Action Slot.